MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-how-provision-users-adds.md

 You can run all components on one computer.

 >[!NOTE]
-For more information about setting up FIM, see the [FIM Installation Guide](http://go.microsoft.com/FWLink/p/?LinkId=165845).
+For more information about setting up MIM, see the [FIM Installation Guide](http://go.microsoft.com/FWLink/p/?LinkId=165845).

 ## Scenario Components List